Gather Materials:

 Mind’s eye walk

-- Sit comfortably with your pencils in front of you.
-I sit cross-legged on the floor.
+Sit comfortably with your pencils in front of you.
+I prefer sitting cross-legged on the floor, but choose whatever feels best for you.

-- Before you begin, choose a place you can easily walk to in your neighbourhood.
-I chose to walk to the mailbox, something I do so rarely these days.
+Before you begin, decide on a simple, familiar destination within your neighbourhood.
+I chose to walk to the mailbox—a task I rarely do these days.

-- Close your eyes and relax.
-Imagine a string is pulling up from the top of your head elongating your spine.
-Take several deep breaths here.
-Stay here until you feel calm and centred.
+Close your eyes and take a moment to relax.
+Imagine a string pulling gently upward from the top of your head, elongating your spine.
+Take several deep breaths, allowing yourself to feel calm and centred.
+Stay here as long as you need.

-- Continue with your eyes closed, put a pencil to the paper and begin to draw your route, slowly walking the steps in your mind’s eye.
+With your eyes still closed, place a pencil on the paper and begin to draw your imagined route.
+Visualize each step as you “walk” toward your destination.
+Move slowly, letting the pencil follow the path in your mind’s eye.

 Respond to the marks